martinpaljak/GlobalPlatformPro/.github/ISSUE_TEMPLATE/bug_report.md

 Also, if the issue seems to come from a specific reader (GPPro depends on a functioning PC/SC stack), do try with with other computers and readers first.
 A buggy reader can not be fixed.

+## Is it a "How do I ... ?" question or ask for help?

+Please don't open an issue for that.
+Start a discussion in the [Q&A section](https://github.com/martinpaljak/GlobalPlatformPro/discussions/categories/q-a) instead, maybe someone in the community knows how to help you.

 ### Describe the bug
 A clear and concise description of what the bug is.

-### Information about your card
+### Information about your card and used reader
 As much information as you have:
-1. Vendor
+1. Card Vendor
-2. Product
+2. Card Product Name
-3. Version
+3. Card Platform Version
+4. Reader model/name

 ### Expected behavior